Overview of Kronecker-factored Approximate Curvature (K-FAC) matrix and related algorithms and implementation examples

 2. training of image generation models:

-The K-FAC matrix can also be applied to training generative models (e.g., Generative Adversarial Networks, GANs), which have very complex loss functions and require efficient optimization.
+The K-FAC matrix can also be applied to training generative models (e.g., Generative Adversarial Networks, GANs) described in “Overview of GANs and their various applications and implementations“, which have very complex loss functions and require efficient optimization.

 3. natural language processing tasks: